vmagnin/hat_polykite/README.md

 # Aperiodic monotiles

 This project generates two SVG files including a batch of aperiodic monotiles: one with *hat polykites* and one with *Tile(1,1).* It uses the [cairo-fortran](https://github.com/vmagnin/cairo-fortran) bindings as a fpm (Fortran Package Manager) dependency.

-The ultimate goal will be to use laser cutting to create aperiodic puzzles.
+You can then cut a paper print with scissors, but cutting polygons with 13 edges is rather tedious...
+The ultimate goal would be to use laser cutting to create aperiodic puzzles using wood or plexiglas.
+But you can also simply open the SVG file into a SVG editor like [Inkscape](https://inkscape.org/) and ungroup the drawing to translate and rotate each polygon to play puzzle.

 ## The ein Stein problem